nico151999/high-availability-expense-splitter/README.md

 - export protoc artefacts as libraries to registries
 - host API documentation
 - generate /cmd/*.Dockerfile.dockerignore files from root .dockerignore or find another way to extend the root .dockerignore (background for the current, weird structure: https://github.com/moby/moby/issues/12886)
+- export OTEL to trace collector deployed with Jaeger